Korea Electronic Travel Authorization

 with the K-ETA?

-A valid Korea ETA enables multiple visa-free entries to the country within the period of validity.
-You can travel using the K-ETA for:
+A valid Korean ETA allows multiple visa-free visits to the country during its period of validity.
+It may be used for the following purposes:

 Business purposes